TIMESAT/TIMESAT_CLI/README.md

 # TIMESAT CLI

 `TIMESAT CLI` is a command line interface and workflow manager for the [TIMESAT](https://pypi.org/project/timesat/) package.
+It provides a convenient way to configure and execute TIMESAT processing pipelines directly from the command line or automated scripts.

 ---